Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 smiling lady rocking crotchet Senegalese braids

-The manufacturers of the hair extension have already done that.
+Furthermore, they take up far less time than other types of Senegalese twists.
+One reason is that it doesn’t require sectioning your hair or wrapping each strand together.
+Crochet hair manufacturers have made the job easier by giving you ready-made twists.
 You only need to braid your natural hair into cornrows and use a crochet pin to install the already twisted extensions to your hair.

 8. Colored Twists